The Legend of Zelda: Tears of the Kingdom (2023) – 4NERDS Master Game Page

 2023 • Nintendo Switch • Open-Air Action Adventure

 A vast sequel that does not just expand Breath of the Wild — it re-engineers freedom itself.
-Sky islands, the Depths, Ultrahand construction, Fuse creativity, and a darker mythic tone turn familiar Hyrule into one of the most system-rich sandbox adventures Nintendo has ever built.
+Sky islands, the Depths, Ultrahand construction, Fuse creativity, and a darker mythic tone turn familiar Hyrule into one of Nintendo’s richest sandbox adventures.

-Release: 2023 Platform: Nintendo Switch Later: Switch 2 Edition Genre: Action Adventure Developer: Nintendo EPD
+Release: 2023 Platform: Nintendo Switch Later: Switch 2 Edition Developer: Nintendo EPD Hook: Ultrahand Freedom

 • System freedom: Ultrahand, Fuse, Recall, and Ascend create a toolbox that rewards imagination more than obedience.